Gudora/Gudora.github.io/content/publication/fan-etal-2024-reformatted/index.md

 publishDate: '2024-11-25T19:10:00.436144Z'
 publication_types:
 - paper-conference
-publication: '*Findings of the Association for Computational Linguistics: EMNLP 2024*'
+publication: '*Findings of EMNLP 2024*'
 abstract: The quality of finetuning data is crucial for aligning large language models (LLMs) with human values.
 Current methods to improve data quality are either labor-intensive or prone to factual errors caused by LLM hallucinations.
 This paper explores elevating